 Notes.
-Author's calculations.
 The figure compares gains from schooling for the population as a whole (average) versus the bottom 50% in each country over the 1980-2019 period.
 Gains from schooling correspond to the percent increase in income generated by educational expansion since 1980.